 As a result, it’s important to consider trends in your test results, rather than just individual test results.

 Viral load and sexual transmission of HIV

-If you have a high viral load in your blood, then you might also have a high viral load in other body fluids, including your semen or vaginal fluid.
+If you have a high viral load in your blood, you might also have a high viral load in other body fluids, including your semen or vaginal fluid.
 In the first few weeks after contracting HIV, viral load is usually extremely high.
-People with high viral loads are more infectious and can pass HIV on more easily.
+People with high viral loads are more infectious and can pass HIV more easily.
 On the other hand, if HIV in your blood is undetectable, it is likely to be undetectable in your semen, vagina fluid or rectum as well.
-Having an undetectable viral load means that the risk of HIV being passed on is extremely low.
+Having an undetectable viral load means that the risk of HIV being passed on is shallow.